 Dr. Sutera recommends them for their extra cushioning as well as the fact that they're built with a medial post, a device inside the insole that offers more support for pronated feet.

-They also come in widths ranging from narrow to extra wide, which wins them extra points in the comfort category.
+They also come in widths ranging from standard to extra wide, which wins them extra points in the comfort category.

 A beloved running shoe in general, Brooks Adrenaline is a great option for runners with flat feet, too, thanks to what Dr. Sutera says is great stability and cushioning.